platformsh/platformsh-docs/docs/src/add-services/_index.md

 <!-- To update the versions in this table, use docs/data/registry.json -->
 {{< readFile file="src/registry/images/tables/services_supported.md" markdownify="true">}}

+### Service versions

+These services generally follow [semantic versioning conventions](https://semver.org/).
+You choose which major/minor version to add to your project.
+Patch versions are applied periodically for bug fixes and the like.
+When you deploy your app, you always get the latest available patches.

 ## Service timezones

 All services have their system timezone set to UTC by default.